RBS faces delay in Libor settlement - sources

-LONDON Royal Bank of Scotland faces a delay in reaching a settlement over its role in the Libor interest rate rigging scandal because of difficulties agreeing a deal with all the regulators involved, finance industry sources said.
+LONDON, Oct 5 Royal Bank of Scotland faces a delay in reaching a settlement over its role in the Libor interest rate rigging scandal because of difficulties agreeing a deal wi t h all the regulators involved, finance industry sources said.

 The British bank is eager to draw a line under the affair and refocus attention on its recovery.
 The bank was partly nationalised during the financial crisis in a 45 billion pound rescue by the UK government.

-Barclays was fined $450 million (278.4 million pounds) by U.S. and UK regulators in June for manipulating Libor - the London Interbank Offered Rate - and is the only bank to have settled.
+Barclays was fined $450 million by U.S. and UK regulators in June for manipulating Libor - the London Interbank Offered Rate - and is the only bank to have settled.

 More than a dozen banks are now under investigation by regulators for suspected rigging of interbank rates used to price trillions of dollars worth of financial products, including home loans and credit cards.